 Only use a washer fluid that meets Ford specification WSB-M8B16-A2.
-Do not use any special washer fluid such as windshield water repellant-type fluid or bug wash as this may cause a squeaking/chattering noise, streaking or smearing.
-Refer to Lubricant specifications in this chapter.
+Do not use any special washer fluid such as windshield water repellant-type fluid or bug wash as this may cause a squeaking/chattering noise, streaking | or smearing.
+Refer to Maintenance

+Product Specifications and Capacities in this chapter.